Is Oasis ethical and sustainable as a fashion brand?

 To read more about the issue with fast fashion, see our article on Ethical Fashion Retailers.

-Although several Boohoo Group brands (including Burton, Oasis, and Dorothy Perkins) declare that solely organic cotton is used in the production of their products, this claim is unsupported by any independent certification or verification.
+Although several Debenhams Group brands (including Burton, Oasis, and Dorothy Perkins) declare that solely organic cotton is used in the production of their products, this claim is unsupported by any independent certification or verification.
 Cotton is certified to make sure that it wasn’t grown in a way that would have harmed nearby farmers, ecosystems, wildlife, or communities because it is a crop that typically employs high levels of pesticides.
 Oasis thus obtained a very low score for our Organic criteria.

-Boohoo, the parent business has also come under fire from PETA for using wool in several of its goods.
-In response to these criticisms, Boohoo announced to the media that it would stop selling wool products in its online stores.
+Debenhams, the parent business has also come under fire from PETA for using wool in several of its goods.
+In response to these criticisms, Debenhams announced to the media that it would stop selling wool products in its online stores.
 This story also shows that Boohoo terminated this agreement in response to protests from sheep producers.
 Given that some of Oasis’s products still occasionally include wool, vegans may wish to steer clear.

-From there, Oasis’ record with regard to violating animal welfare standards doesn’t get any better; parent firm Boohoo came under fire for passing off real fur, possibly from a rabbit, as artificial fur.
+From there, Oasis’ record with regard to violating animal welfare standards doesn’t get any better; parent firm Debenhams came under fire for passing off real fur, possibly from a rabbit, as artificial fur.
 This includes deceiving customers and murdering animals solely for sake of profit and fashion.
 This is just one more reason why those who are vegetarians, vegans, or who care about animal welfare may want to steer clear of this business until it adopts higher standards and begins pursuing our Ethical Accreditation!
 Because of these occurrences, we did not award Oasis a high rating for its Animal Welfare Policy.

 In what areas does Oasis perform well?